galpt/dnscrypt-cake/README.md

 2. It will manage `bandwidth` intelligently (do a speedtest using [Speedtest CLI](https://www.speedtest.net/apps/cli) or similar tools to see it in action).
 3. It will manage `rtt` ranging from 30ms - 1000ms.
 4. It will manage `split-gso` automatically.
-5. Designed to be scalable.
-It is able to manage CAKE's `bandwidth` from 1 Mbit/s to 1 Gbit/s (or even more) in seconds.
+5. It is able to scale CAKE's `bandwidth` from 1 Mbit/s to 1 Gbit/s (or even more) in seconds.

 > :information_source: Note
 >